 Form 1 must be prepared for each asset case.
-All assets of the debtor must be listed from the petition, schedules, and statement of affairs.
-All unscheduled assets identified by the trustee also must be recorded.
+All assets of the debtor must be listed from the debtor's original petition, schedules, and statement of financial affairs.
+All assets added by the debtor on amended schedules and statements and all other assets identified by the trustee also must be recorded.
 In a case converted from chapter 11, assets reported in the final report required by FRBP 1019(5), or in any schedules submitted post-conversion, should be listed.
 If no such report or schedules are filed, the trustee will list the assets remaining in the case and keep a record in the estate file which describes how the trustee determined the assets remaining in the case.
 If the trustee is serving as a successor trustee, Form 1 should list all receipts or deposits turned over by the prior trustee as well as all property of the estate not administered by the prior trustee.